-Jacqui and her partner Pat have lived and worked in the Burringurrah community for the last three years.
-During the last 12 months Jacqui has developed and implemented many innovative programs.
-These include an annual triathlon, flippa ball sessions and a swimathon to raise funds for telethon.
-Pat is currently employed at a local mine site as a field assistant.
+Jacqui and her partner Pat have lived and worked in the Burringurrah In addition to providing aquatic activities, one of the key outcomes over community for the last three years.
+During the last 12 months Jacqui has the past 12 months has been an increased focus on engaging local community members in the operation and development of the pools.
+In developed and implemented many innovative programs.
+These include an annual triathlon, flippa ball sessions and a swimathon to raise funds total, 85 local Aboriginal community members successfully completed for telethon.
+Pat is currently employed at a local mine site as a field their Bronze Medallion.
+This is a stepping stone toward qualifications in Pool Lifeguard and Pool Operations and employment in the aquatic assistant. recreation industry.